Analysis | Black voters delivered Democrats the presidency. Now they are caught in the middle of its internal battle.

 “For four years, you marched and organized for equality and justice, for our lives, and for our planet,” she said.
 “And then, you voted.
 And you delivered a clear message.
 You chose hope and unity, decency, science and, yes, truth.”

-The choices of the early days of the Biden presidency could provide some perspective of what the relationship will be between the new administration and the Black voters who are looking to the president-elect and the vice president-elect to take the country in a new direction.
+The choices of the early days of the Biden presidency could provide some perspective on what the relationship will be between the new administration and the Black voters who are looking to the president-elect and the vice president-elect to take the country in a new direction.

 One of the key issues is likely to be the relationship between law enforcement and Black Americans.
-However, how Biden will be able to accomplish much of what Black voters want without control of the Senate is not yet clear, and Republican lawmakers’ response to Trump’s unwillingness to conceded the election suggests they are more interested in retaining Trump supporters than working with Biden to carry out his agenda.
+However, how Biden will be able to accomplish much of what Black voters want without control of the Senate is not yet clear, and Republican lawmakers’ response to Trump’s unwillingness to concede the election suggests they are more interested in retaining Trump supporters than working with Biden to carry out his agenda.

 If Biden meets roadblocks, it could be one of his most loyal voting blocs that suffers most in the realm of unfulfilled hopes and unmet expectations.